kc-dot-io/Mojo-Mobile/README.md

 ```

 Here you see that the exports variable defines some simple localized data for a label.
-We can also define a callback for this model via Mojo.Ready that defines the exports for each component of the module - once they have loaded.
+We can also define a callback for this model via Mojo.Ready that helps you to access the exports for each component of the module - once they have loaded.

 > Resources/mojo/views/facebook.js